GeoscienceAustralia/portal-core/README.md

 `portal-core` is a library of common services, tools, and widgets, used to facilitate development of web portal applications that consume OGC services.
-It is actively maintained by CSIRO, and it is currently used by AuScope and VGL portals.
+It is actively maintained by CSIRO, and it is currently used by AuScope, Geoscience, and VGL portals.

 See: